itsmeralph09/Frontend-Mentor-QR-code-component-solution/README.md

 ### Useful resources

-- [Resource 1](https://css-tricks.com/creating-color-themes-with-custom-properties-hsl-and-a-little-calc/) - This helped me in creating CSS custom properties and how to use it.
+- [Creating Color Themes With Custom Properties, HSL, and a Little calc()](https://css-tricks.com/creating-color-themes-with-custom-properties-hsl-and-a-little-calc/) - This helped me in creating CSS custom properties and how to use it.

 ## Author